DrakeAFK/DrakeAFK-Blog/src/content/blog/what-i-use.md

 - iPad 10.2 inch (9th Gen)
   - Yeah yeah I just said I don't like Apple ecosystem etc etc. But hear me out.
 I don't use my iPad for any kind of productivity work.
 It sits on my desk while I'm working or ventures to bed with me so I can watch random YouTube videos or Twitch streams.
 That's the only thing I've every used this for.
 And for that, this iPad is all I could need.
 I won't dive into this iPad much because everyone knows what it is and what it does, and I don't use it for anything that would allow me to comment on its performance or features.
 Again, I use this for background noise and watching videos when I don't want to use my computer's resources or carry a laptop to bed.
 I may eventually try the Pixel tablet, but it would be used for the same purpose so it would be rather redundant.

+#### Smartwatch

+- Apple Watch SE 2nd Gen (44mm)
+  - I've had this for a few years now and it has been great.
+Since I use a Pixel, I don't get the full feature set that I would if I used an iPhone - But most of the features I am missing out on are not things I want.
+I do not want calls and texts and similar notifications that I get on my phone to go to my watch.
+I find that to be a bit much, and I don't like the feeling of being that connected.
+I do have it paired with the iPhone 13 Pro Max that I keep, so I can use all of the fitness tracking and other features that I do like (like being able to tell Siri to set a timer).
+I could use a Pixel watch or a Galaxy watch, but I don't see the need to replace this one - and the brief experience I've had with a Galaxy Watch 4 was not great.
+I may eventually try a Pixel watch, but I don't have the urge to replace this one anytime soon.

 ### Accessories

 - Monitor Arm